-In July 2019, and prior to the announced Telaria transaction, the compensation committee, with assistance from Semler Brossy, reviewed peer group companies and determined that for 2020 several peers were too large and had substantially different market multiples than the legacy Rubicon Project organization at the time.
-The assessment led to the removal of five companies (AppFolio, Five, Qualys, QuinStreet and Quotient Technology) and the addition of three new companies (Cardlytics, EverQuote and Fluent).
-The added companies were selected based on several criteria, including being similar in size, favoring companies based in California or

-New York, and having a reasonably comparable business.
+In July 2020, following the successful integration of Telaria and prior to the acquisitions of SpotX and SpringServe, the compensation committee, with assistance from Semler Brossy, reviewed the current peer group companies of both legacy Rubicon Project and legacy Telaria.
+The Committee determined that for 2021, the peer group would contain peer companies from the two legacy peer groups as well as some new peer group companies to reflect the increased scope and scale of the combined Magnite.
+Five new companies were added to the peer group that were not in either legacy peer group (Quotient Technology, LiveRamp, LivePerson, Eventbrite, and DHI Group).
+The added companies were selected based on several criteria, including being similar in size, favoring companies based in California or New York, and having a reasonably comparable business.

-Fiscal 2020 Peer Group
+Fiscal 2021 Peer Group